adamsa6/Task-Me-Anything/docs/ghi.md

 The task card will show the task title, the task assignee and assigner, the task due date, and the task priority level.

-Users can search the list of all tasks by task title, which will filter the list to show only those tasks matching the search query.
+Users can search the list of all tasks by task title and by task status, which will filter the list to show only those tasks matching the search query.

 ![All Tasks Page](wireframes/list-all-tasks-page.png)